 Do you get stuck when trying to move forward?
+Do you create but find that you still flounder or lose your momentum?

 Do you wish you could find an easier way to make the life that you seek?